 The USS Arizona Memorial Program

-The 75-minute program for the USS Arizona Memorial begins at the theater.
-It includes an introduction, a 23-minute documentary film, a Navy-operated shuttle boat ride to the USS Arizona Memorial, time to experience the memorial itself, and finally, a boat ride back to the visitor center.
+The 45-minute program for the USS Arizona Memorial begins at the theater validation desk checkin.
+It includes a Navy-operated shuttle boat ride to the USS Arizona Memorial, time to experience the memorial itself, and finally, a boat ride back to the visitor center.

 Pearl Harbor Historic Sites